jenkins-x/jx-docs/content/architecture/access-control.md

 Jenkins X uses Role-Based Access Control (RBAC) policies to control access to its various resources.
 The enforcement of the policies is provided by [Kubernetes' RBAC support](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-As a given [Team](/about/features/#teams) can have a number of [Environments](/about/features/#environments) (e.g. Dev, Staging, Production) along with dynamic [Preview Environments](/developing/preview/) it can be a challenge keeping all the [`Role`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [`RoleBinding`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) resources from [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in sync with all the various namespaces and members of your team.
+[Teams](/about/features/#teams) can have a number of [Environments](/about/features/#environments) (e.g., Dev, Staging, Production) along with dynamic [Preview Environments](/developing/preview/); keeping  the [`Role`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [`RoleBinding`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) resources from [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in sync with all the various namespaces and members of your team can be challenging.

 To make this management easier, Jenkins X creates a new [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) called [`EnvironmentRoleBinding`](/architecture/custom-resources/#environmentrolebinding) which allows you to associate a `Role` labeled with `jenkins.io/kind=EnvironmentRole` with as many `Users` or `ServiceAccounts` as you like.
 As Environments are created or the `Role` or `EnvironmentRoleBinding` in the Dev environment is modified, the [`role controller`](/commands/jx_controller_role/#jx-controller-role) ensures that the configuration is replicated to all the environment namespaces by creating or updating all of the `Role` and `RoleBinding`s per namespace.